robinace/Using-Push-Pull-Fetch-and-Merge-in-Git/README.md

 # Using Push Pull and Fetch in Git
- Define git push pull fetch commands and describe when to use each
- ## Content
+ This guide defines the git push, git pull, and git fetch commands and describes the differences between each.
+After reading this guide, you will be able to choose which command best fits your needs when merging branches.

  ### What is the difference between push, pull, and fetch?